mstarrk/study/Javascript/Generator Functions.md

 const gen = idGenerator();

 console.log(gen.next()); //1
-console.log('it does not get stucked on the infite loop because of the yield keyword.');
+// It does not get stucked on the infite loop because of the yield keyword. console.log(gen.next()); //2 console.log(gen.next()); //3 console.log(gen.next()); //4
-console.log(gen.next()); //2
-console.log(gen.next()); //3
-console.log(gen.next()); //4